daneebee/bikeshare/README.md

 # Bikeshare

 A data analysis program written in python to explore and analyse bikeshare data across 3 cities in the United States.
+This project is part of the Udacity course 'Programming for Data Analysis'.

 ## Instructions